RichardLitt/low-resource-languages/README.md

 * [FwLocalizations](https://github.com/sillsdev/FwLocalizations) Localizations for FieldWorks (The authoritative version of this repo is on https://gerrit.lsdev.sil.org/)
 * [FwSupportTools](https://github.com/sillsdev/FwSupportTools) Additional tools for FieldWorks development (The authoritative version of this repo is on https://gerrit.lsdev.sil.org/ - no direct pushes to this github repo!)
 * [Gaia ![GitHub stars](https://img.shields.io/github/stars/mozilla-b2g/gaia.svg)](https://github.com/mozilla-b2g/gaia)  Gaia is a HTML5-based Phone UI for the Boot 2 Gecko Project.
 NOTE: For details of what branches are used for what releases, see https://wiki.mozilla.org/B2G.
 If you're interested in setting up a keyboard in new language, see [this](https://developer.mozilla.org/en-US/Firefox_OS/Developing_Gaia/Customizing_the_keyboard).
+* [giza-pp](https://github.com/moses-smt/giza-pp) GIZA++ is a statistical machine translation toolkit that is used to train IBM Models 1-5 and an HMM word alignment model.
+This package also contains the source for the mkcls tool which generates the word classes necessary for training some of the alignment models.
 * [Glottolog data ![GitHub stars](https://img.shields.io/github/stars/clld/glottolog-data.svg)](https://github.com/clld/glottolog-data)  [Glottolog](http://glottolog.org) provides comprehensive reference information for the world's languages.
 The data published in Glottolog is curated in https://github.com/clld/glottolog-data
 * [graf-python ![GitHub stars](https://img.shields.io/github/stars/cidles/graf-python.svg)](https://github.com/cidles/graf-python)  The library graf-python is an open source Python implemenation to parse and write GrAF/XML files as described in ISO 24612.
 The parser of the library creates an annotation graph from the files.
 The user may then query the annotation graph via the API of graf-python.
 * [Gramadóir](http://sourceforge.net/projects/gramadoir/) Grammar checking engine that is designed for the rapid development of grammar checkers for minority languages and other languages with limited computational resources.